abu-abraham/IngredientFetcher/Readme.md

 ## FOOD INGREDIENT FETCHER ##

-Simply return the ingredients of the dish specified.
+A chat-bot to return the ingredients of the dish specified.
+Also, rembembers the context of the chat along with spelling detection, and capabablity to match ingredients to dishes.

-A very minor part of the "sharePlate" project, done to to integrate with the application and maybe more.
+A very minor part of the "sharePlate" project, done to to integrate with the application.

-Changes to me made :

-Just add the key for microsoft bing search API.

 ![alt text](https://github.com/abu-abraham/IngredientFetcher/blob/master/images/Screenshot_2017-12-24-11-34-28-516_com.facebook.orca.png)